skryptz5m/burglary-docs/install.md

 # Installing qb-burglary

+{: .required }
+> - qb-target (this resource name can be changed in config.lua, anything qb-target related can be found in cl_public.lua)
+>
+> - qb-menu (this resource name can be changed in config.lua, anything qb-menu related can be found in cl_public.lua)
+>
+> - qb-core (this resource name can be changed in config.lua, you can also change the core object name)
+>
+> - Server version 3245+ / OneSync enabled

 ## Add qb-burglary to your resource folder
 It is recommended that you add qb-burglary to the [qb] folder